winitzki/scall/tutorial/programming_dhall.md

 ```

-### Determining the size and the depth of Church-encoded data
+### Example: Size and depth of generic Church-encoded data

 The functions `concatNEL` and `reverseNEL` shown in the previous section are specific to list-like sequences and cannot be straightforwardly generalized to other recursive types, such as trees.

-We will now consider functions that _can_ work with all Church-encoded type constructors.
+We will now consider functions that _can_ work with any Church-encoded type constructor.
 Examples are functions that compute the total size and the recursion depth of a data structure.

 In a previous section, we have seen such functions implemented for specific recursive types.